npxtune/JetBrains-Discord-Integration/plugin/description.md

 For bug reports please take a look at the [GitHub repository](https://github.com/Azn9/JetBrains-Discord-Integration).
 For feature requests and other feedback please use the [Discord server](https://discord.gg/mEDvg6sYp2).

-## What is different from the original plugin?
+## Why "v2"?
+What happened with the v1?
 This plugin is a fork of the original [Jetbrains Discord Integration plugin by Aljoscha Grebe (Almighty Alpagca)](https://plugins.jetbrains.com/plugin/10233-discord-integration).
 I started this fork because the original plugin was not being updated anymore and left with a lot of bugs and compatibility issues.
 I also wanted to add some features that I thought were missing from the original plugin.